syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

 ![TreeMap with local data](images/Databinding/ListCollection.png)

-### Fetching data from JSON file
+### Fetching data from the JSON file

-Read the JSON file data and it can be convert to the C# object, and assign it to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) property of TreeMap component.
+Read the JSON file data and it can be convert to the C# object, and assign it to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) property of the TreeMap component.

-The `Http.GetJsonAsync` method is used in the  `OnInitializedAsync` lifecycle method to load JSON file data.
+The `Http.GetJsonAsync` method is used in the  `OnInitializedAsync` lifecycle method to load the JSON file data.

 ```csharp
 @using Syncfusion.Blazor.TreeMap